 Digitalising catalogues and flyers would be a good marketing tool for RAI to show that they work on circularity.
 As it is not clear what the share of catalogues and flyers is in the total amount of waste, and how much RAI pays for printing catalogues, the impact of this measure could not be determined precisely.
 It is expected that completely digitalising the catalogues and flyers will halve the amount of paper waste.
-This would mean a reduction of 125 tonnes of waste, for which RAI normally would have to pay approximately €33.500 per year on personnel costs, as the costs received for the paper waste do not compensate for the personnel costs.
+This would mean a reduction of 125 tonnes of waste, which would normally generate €2.300 per year.